smackers/lockpwn/README.md

 lockpwn
 ====================
-lockpwn is a static lockset analyser for concurrent Boogie programs.
+lockpwn is a lightweight symbolic lockset analyser for concurrent C programs.

-We currently support only C and pthreads.
+We currently support only pthreads.

 ## Build instructions
 1. Clone this project.